est-perso-live/perso-live-sdk/js/v1.0.6/README.md

 ```javascript
 function stopSession()
 ```
-terminate session, chatbot conversation ends immediately.
+close session, chatbot conversation ends immediately.
-If successfully terminated, `live:false and code:200` will be sent to subscribeSessionStatus
+If successfully closed, 'true' will be sent to onClose